Why Is APISIX Ingress Controller a Better Choice than Emissary-ingress?

 Ingress

 In practice, enterprise users usually need traffic management functions such as mTLS, retries, rate limiting, and authentication, which the semantics of the Ingress resource cannot fulfill.
 Therefore, Ingress Controller implementations usually extend functions by adding additional CRDs.
-The following will provide a detailed comparison of the differences between APISIX Ingress and Emissary-ingress implementations.
+The following will provide a detailed comparison of the differences between APISIX Ingress Controller and Emissary-Ingress implementations.

-What Is Apache APISIX Ingress
+What Is Apache APISIX Ingress Controller

-Apache APISIX Ingress is an open-source project under the ASF (Apache Software Foundation).
+Apache APISIX Ingress Controller is an open-source project under the ASF (Apache Software Foundation).
 Its control plane configures and delivers resources in Kubernetes, while APISIX handles actual business traffic.
 To improve security, the entire deployment process uses a completely separated data plane and control plane architecture, effectively avoiding the risk of Kubernetes cluster permission leakage caused by attacks on the data plane.

 apisix-ingress-controller

-What Is Emissary-ingress
+What Is Emissary-Ingress

-Emissary-ingress is an incubating project of CNCF (Cloud Native Computing Foundation).
+Emissary-Ingress is an incubating project of CNCF (Cloud Native Computing Foundation).
 As the control plane of Envoy proxy, it is responsible for parsing Kubernetes resources, and all traffic is directly processed by Envoy on the data plane.
 By packaging the control plane and data plane into one container, the whole is easier to access and deploy.

 emissary-ingress

-The Difference between APISIX Ingress and Emissary-ingress
+The Difference between APISIX Ingress Controller and Emissary-Ingress

 The following sections will analyze the differences and advantages between the two from perspectives of basic functionalities, service discovery, and scalability.